 The Kansas Certified Public Manager® curriculum is designed to reflect the management skills and competencies needed to successfully manage projects, people, policies, and programs in today's public sector workplace.

-In 2017, the Kansas Certified Public Manager® program is being offered in the Kansas City area, in Topeka and in Southeast Kansas (Independence and Pittsburg), based on minimum enrollments.
+In 2020, the Kansas Certified Public Manager® program is being offered in the Kansas City area, Topeka, and Wichita.

 You will enroll in a "home" location that you attend most of the time.
 However, we recognize that work responsibilities and vacation schedules may make attendance at the home location impossible for some meeting days.
 You are welcome to attend at one of the other locations when necessary to make up a class.